chipweinberger/xesp-usbh/README.md

-## ESP32 S2 libusb inspired library
+## ESP32 S2 libusb inspired library for USB Host

 See main.c for example usage.